 17 Altered Album Covers

-Album covers are the gateway to the music found inside, a crucial part of the listening experience.
-And just as songs are pored over by the artists who make them, album covers are meticulously designed to reflect the theme of the project.
+Candidates for a photo gallery of Altered Album Covers must have a resume topped by at least one offense – be that death, nudity and general ickiness.
+Still the wonder is that it ever happened at all.
+After all, album covers are the gateway to the music found inside, a crucial part of the listening experience.
+And just as songs are pored over by the artists who make them, album covers – you’d think – are meticulously designed to reflect the theme of the project.
 But sometimes those original ideas are shot down, even after the records reach the hands of fans.
-The LPs on our list of Altered Album Covers were replaced for a number of reasons: death, nudity and general ickiness among them.
+Click through for a compilation of our list of Altered Album Covers.

 'Yesterday and Today' (1966)

 By 1966, the Beatles were fed up with Capitol Records assembling the U.S. versions of their albums out of bits and pieces of their original U.K. releases.
 So when the label did it again for the 'Yesterday and Today' compilation (which gathered leftover singles and album tracks from 1965 and 1966), the band responded with the infamous "butcher" cover, in which the quartet, dressed in smocks, covered itself with pieces of raw meat and doll parts.
 Capitol was not pleased and promptly replaced the photo with one of the cleaned-up group posing with a steamer trunk.

 The original cover of the Black Crowes' third album, 'Amorica,' featured a photo that first ran in Hustler magazine back in 1976.
 Keeping with the band's retro-hippie reputation, the pic zeroed in on a woman's crotch, which sports an American-flag bikini bottom.
 That wasn't the problem.
 The tuft of pubic hair springing from it was.
 The cover was soon altered with a simple black background replacing everything but the triangle-shaped flag.